Bartlesville Radio » News » Several Christmas Events Going on in Nowata

 The City of Nowata has several events going on this week to get its residents in the holiday spirit.

 The Community Christmas Tree is being lit on Thursday night at Spike's Railroad Park and following that, the historical society will have its first annual Festival of Trees.
 The community choir will be singing Christmas carols at both events.
+Scott Crow with the Nowata Chamber of Commerce talked about Thursday's events.

 The Christmas parade begins at 6 p.m. on Saturday in downtown Nowata and this year's theme is, "A Very Merry Disco Christmas."
-A disco-themed dance party will follow.
+A disco-themed dance party will follow, as Crow explains.

+We will be broadcasting live on Real Country KRIG 104.9 FM beginning at 5:30 p.m.

 « Back to News